 Liquid oxygen portable tanks are filled from reservoirs that can be kept in the home.
 They are easier to fill than concentrated oxygen tanks.
 Additionally, liquid oxygen lasts longer than concentrated oxygen.
 In fact, a small amount of liquid oxygen can last a full day, making it a great choice to take with you when you leave the house.

 You have to keep large containers filled with oxygen in your home to frequently fill the smaller, portable tank.
 This not only takes up space in your home; additionally, the recurring oxygen deliveries can get pricey.
 Another important thing to note is that liquid oxygen needs to be used within a week or two; otherwise, it will evaporate.

 Liquid oxygen is often used for more hours a week than concentrated oxygen, meaning you will be wearing your oxygen more.
 Some users have reported that the process of using liquid oxygen equipment is confusing and difficult to remember.

 Who Uses Liquid Oxygen?

 Convenience and efficiency are the two major deciding factors when choosing between liquid or concentrated oxygen.
 Speak with your primary care physician about both options, and he or she will help you arrive at a decision that best suits your lifestyle.

-Some Lung Institute patients have been able to reduce their reliance upon supplemental oxygen after receiving stem cell therapy.
-If you or a loved one suffers from a chronic pulmonary condition and would like to learn more about stem cell therapy, contact us today to speak directly with a patient coordinator, who will be happy to answer any questions that you may have.
+Some Lung Institute patients have been able to reduce their reliance upon supplemental oxygen after receiving cellular therapy.
+If you or a loved one suffers from a chronic pulmonary condition and would like to learn more about cellular therapy, contact us today to speak directly with a patient coordinator, who will be happy to answer any questions that you may have.